Tax Credits: Employment income

 At the end of each tax year, claimants who have received benefits in kind should receive a P11d or P9d from their employer listing the value of the benefits they have received.
 The TC600 guidance notes (page 14) instruct claimants to gather various figures from boxes on the P11d/P9d when working out their total income.

-The normal process of paying tax on benefits in kind involves HMRC adjusting a person’s tax code in the following year to recover the tax owed on those benefits.
-However, there are a small number of employers who tax benefits in kind by including them in weekly or monthly pay.
+One way of paying tax on benefits in kind involves HMRC adjusting a person’s tax code in the following year to recover the tax owed on those benefits.
+However, some employers tax benefits in kind by including them in weekly or monthly pay.
 Although they still issue a P11d/P9d at the end of the year, it means that when a claimant receives their P60 or P45, the total income figure will include some benefits in kind.

-Prior to April 2012, tax credits guidance notes were silent on what to do in this situation.
-From April 2012, HMRC instruct claimants to deduct the benefits in kind figure from their P60/P45 income before entering it into the relevant box on the tax credits claim form or renewals form.
+In this latter case (where benefits in kind are included in weekly or monthly pay) HMRC instruct claimants to deduct the benefits in kind figure from their P60/P45 income before entering it into the relevant box on the tax credits claim form or renewals form.
 They should then enter the figure relating to the benefits in kind (from their P11d/P9d) into the relevant box.
 This avoids double counting of the benefits in kind.

 Deductions from employment income